 The Phantom of 42nd Street (May 2, 1945)

-Released on May 2, 1945: The suave Broadway reviewer for a New York newspaper helps the cops solve a string of murders in the theater.
+Released on May 2, 1945: (running time 58 minutes) The suave Broadway reviewer for a New York newspaper helps the cops solve a string of murders in the theater.

 Directed by Albert Herman

-The Actors: Dave O'Brien (Tony Woolrich, theater reporter for the New York Record), Kay Aldridge (Claudia Moore), Alan Mowbray (Cecil Moore), Frank Jenks (Egbert 'Romeo' Egelhofer, taxi driver), Edythe Elliott (Janis Buchanan), Jack Mulhall (Lieutenant Walsh), Vera Marshe (Ginger), Stanley Price (Reggie Thomas), John Crawford (John Carraby), Cyril Delevanti (Roberts), Paul Power (Timothy Wells), Budd Buster (stage doorman Mike), Pat Gleason (reporter), Milton Kibbee (newspaper editor Peters), Harry Strang (policeman), Robert Strange (soothsayer in play), Fred Aldrich (police detective), Tom Coleman (Roman Senator in play), Hans Moebus (Roman Senator in play), Oliver Cross (theater patron)
+The Actors: Dave O'Brien (Tony Woolrich, theater reporter for the New York Record), Kay Aldridge (Claudia Moore), Alan Mowbray (Cecil Moore), Frank Jenks (Egbert 'Romeo' Egelhofer, taxi driver), Edythe Elliott (Janis Buchanan, theatrical landlady), Jack Mulhall (Police Lieutenant Walsh), Vera Marshe (Ginger, restaurant waitress), Stanley Price (Reggie Thomas, stage manager), John Crawford (John Carraby, Claudia's boyfriend), Cyril Delevanti (Roberts, Cecil's theater dresser), Paul Power (Timothy Wells, Cecil's understudy), Budd Buster (stage doorman Mike), Pat Gleason (reporter), Milton Kibbee (newspaper editor Peters), Harry Strang (policeman), Robert Strange (soothsayer in play), Fred Aldrich (police detective), Tom Coleman (Roman Senator in play), Hans Moebus (Roman Senator in play), Oliver Cross (theater patron)

 Free Download of the old movie The Phantom of 42nd Street

-In this classic Broadway story come to the big screen, actors are being killed by a mysterious phantom, and it looks like a famous acting family will be murdered one by one.
-Not only the two brothers and the beautiful daughter, but old stage hands that had a connection to the family 25 years ago.
-Ahh . . .
+In this detective murder mystery come to the big screen, Broadway actors are being killed by a mysterious phantom, and it looks like a famous acting family will be murdered one by one.
+Not only the two brothers and the beautiful daughter, but old stage hands that had a connection to the family 25 years ago, Ahh . . .
 I smell a love triangle, and the disastrous end for one of the losers in that triangle.
 Once again three men vie for the love of one woman, and only two of them can have her . . . but this is much more complicated than that.
 Grab your white kernel popcorn and get ready for death on stage as we hunt for the Phantom of 42nd Street!